The Strong Matrix Weighted Maximal Operator: Main Theorems

 \section{Main Theorems}

-As discussed in the introduction, the usual strong maximal function $M^s$ satisfies the estimate $M^s f(x) \le M^1 M^2 f(x)$, where $f \colon \R^{n_1} \times \R^{n_2} \to \R$ and $M^i$ is the one-parameter maximal function acting in the parameter $i$.
-Since the convex set -valued maximal operators are suitable for iteration, we can prove the following analogue of this.
+As discussed in the introduction, the usual scalar strong maximal function $M^s$ satisfies the estimate $M^s f(x) \le M^1 M^2 f(x)$, where $f \colon \R^{n_1} \times \R^{n_2} \to \R$ and $M^i$ is the one-parameter maximal function acting in the parameter $i$.
+Since the convex set-valued maximal operators are suitable for iteration, we can prove the following analogue of this.

 \begin{lem} Let $F \colon \R^n \to \calK_{bcs}(\R^d)$ be locally integrably bounded and assume also that $M_\calK^2 F$ is locally integrably bounded.
 Then